 - the court proceedings were dismissed

-- after the trial the accused was acquitted or found not guilty
+- after the trial the accused was acquitted or found not guilty.

 Can felony records be expunged?
-Expungement Forms
+Getting A Criminal Record Expunged

 - first degree misdemeanor committed against a person under eighteen years of age